 Tips for Reducing Holiday Financial Stress

-• Communicate: Be honest about your financial situation.
+Communicate early Be honest about your financial situation before expectations build